-Get yourself to the beautiful town of Glenridding and park in the main parking lot, by the tourist information office.
+To get to the Helvellyn walk, make your way to the beautiful town of Glenridding and park in the main parking lot by the tourist information office.
 Parking is paid here, but there is good shade and a cafe near the parking lot if you need refreshment at the end of the walk.

 |When to do|

 When Dry, no fog

 At Tourist Office

 The classic Helvellyn walk starts from the Glenridding Tourist Information Centre.
 Ascend to the elevated section of the car park and take the path that goes to the right of NHS health centre.
 This takes you to a lane where you should turn left onto Greenside Road, heading uphill.
 You will soon pass the Travellers Rest pub, which is a good stop for a drink on the way back.

 As you head uphill roughly 435m after starting, the road splits.
 Choose the left fork which is signed for Hillside Farm and not the tarmac lane going right, which is a private road to YHA Helvellyn.
 The Helvellyn walk trail passes over a bridge and continues uphill, then follows a rocky track leading off to the right along a stonewall.

 When this path splits, take the path to the left, following signs to Helvellyn via Miresbeck, which is listed as 4.8km.
 In 90m the path reaches a stone wall where you should turn right on a broad path, continuing uphill before coming to another wall.
 Stay to the right of the stonewall and continue uphill.

 At 1.1km from the start of the Helvellyn walk, go through a gate set in a stonewall and immediately go left.
 Very soon you’ll drop down to cross the small Mires Beck (stream) and then following the Mires Beck uphill.
 Look back for wonderful views of Glenridding and Ullswater.
 After passing the head of the stream the path curves around to the right, with a well-built stonewall on the left.